avivS12/ruleEngine/README.md

 4. Add new rule
+   Currently rules can be added through the 'rule.csv' file.
+The main concern is to enable non-software engeneers to add rules, without the need to write a piece of code in order to do so.
+Currently users can write rules before running the system.
+The primary intent is to create an observer that will observe this file, and updates occurs the observer will reload it, so new rule will be added automatically.

-   In order to add new rule, the user should open 'rules.csv' and add new rule to it by this order: rule-id(int unique id) vehicle-type(String for example drone) check-field(String field of event which contains the target value to check/ for example "cpu".
-In case of a logic rule this field should contain the key word "logic"). operator(String "greater"/"less"/"greater or equals"/"less or equals"/"equals") in case of logical rule the field should contain "and"/"or" threshold(the value which is the threashold for the rule) priority(String value between 1 - 3, specifies the ergency of the event) message(String the message that would be sent to the alert micro service) is-time-constrain (currently unavailable, value should be "false".
-This field is for future infrastructure to write rules with time constrain) time-duration-seconds(currently unavailable)
+   In order to add new rule, the user should open 'rules.csv' and add new rule to it by this order:
+   * rule-id(int unique id)
+   * vehicle-type(String for example drone)
+   * check-field(String field of event which contains the target value to check/ for example "cpu".
+In case of a logic rule this field should contain the key word "logic").

-   Enables the user to define new rules.
-    The method takes as parameters String ruleName and Rule newRule.

-    Every Rule has to implement the Rule interface: interface Rule {
-            boolean match(JSONObject data);
-            String message();
-        }
+   * operator(String "greater"/"less"/"greater or equals"/"less or equals"/"equals") in case of logical rule the field should contain "and"/"or"
+   * threshold(the value which is the threashold for the rule)
+   * priority(String value between 1 - 3, specifies the ergency of the event)
+   * message(String the message that would be sent to the alert micro service)
+   * is-time-constrain (currently unavailable, value should be "false".
+This field is for future infrastructure to write rules with time constrain)
+   * time-duration-seconds(currently unavailable)

     Example:
        1, drone, cpu, greater, 80, 1, cpu over 80, false, 0